-If an admission appeal is refused, you do not have the right to a second appeal for the same school for the same academic year unless, in exceptional circumstances, the Admission Authority accepts a second application from the appellant because of a significant and material change in the circumstances of the parent, child or school.
+In accordance with national legislation set out in the School Admissions Appeals Code 2022, if an admission appeal is refused, you do NOT have the right to a second appeal for the same school for the same academic year.
+Unless, in exceptional circumstances, the admission authority accepts a second application from the appellant because of 'a significant and material change in the circumstances of the parent, child or school'.
 Examples of a significant and material change in circumstances may include:

-- a) If a sibling link has been created at the preferred school, which was not there at the time of the appeal hearing. - b) You have moved house and the Admission Authority accepts that you can no longer attend the existing school due to the distance.
+- a) If a sibling link has been created at the preferred school, which was not there at the time of the appeal hearing. - b) You have moved house, and the admission authority accepts that you can no longer attend the existing school due to the distance.

 You may, of course, also request a further appeal to be heard if there are other significant reasons which you feel should be taken into account and these will be given due consideration.
 If a request for a further appeal is considered and allowed, a fresh appeal may be heard.
-However, if a request for a further appeal is denied by the admissions authority no further appeal can take place in the same school year.
+However, if a request for a further appeal is denied by the admissions authority no further appeal can take place for the same school for the same school year.